 3095 HOURS OF SUNSHINE LATER: The weather round-up for 2015

-As we settle into the New Year, here is a look back at the local weather trends in 2015; a year which began with higher-than average rainfall, ended with an unusually bright, balmy December, and included 3095.2 hours of warm Maltese sunshine.
+As we settle into the New Year, here is a look back at 2015’s Malta weather trends; a year which began with higher-than average rainfall, ended with an unusually bright, balmy December, and included 3095.2 hours of warm Maltese sunshine.